chaoge525/soafee_demo/documentation/manual/yocto_layers.rst

   * ``meta-ewaol-bsp``

     Yocto BSP layer with target platform specific extensions for particular EWAOL distribution images.

-Currently this layer extends the ``n1sdp`` machine definition from the ``meta-arm-bsp`` layer for EWAOL virtualization distribution images.
+    * For the N1SDP hardware target platform, this layer currently extends the ``n1sdp`` machine definition from the ``meta-arm-bsp`` layer for EWAOL virtualization distribution images..
 The ``meta-ewaol-bsp`` layer contains an additional grub configuration file with Xen boot entry and a custom kickstart ``ewaol-virtualization-n1sdp-efidisk.wks.in`` file.
-There is also a
-    ``xen-devicetree.bb`` recipe, to generate a devicetree with extra modules nodes required by Xen to start the Control VM (Dom0).
+There is also a ``xen-devicetree.bb`` recipe, to generate a devicetree with extra modules nodes required by Xen to start the Control VM (Dom0).
 In addition, the Xen devicetree together with a Xen efi binary are included into the final wic image in the ``boot`` partition.

+    * For the AVA hardware target platform, this layer provides additional ``systemd`` configuration for ethernet interfaces based on the ``i40e`` as used on the AVA Developer Platform.

 .. _manual_yocto_layers_layer_dependency_overview: